cnescatlab/sonar-scanner-catlab/README.md

 _This image is made to be used in conjunction with a pre-configured SonarQube server image that embeds all necessary plugins and configuration: [cnescatlab/sonarqube](https://github.com/cnescatlab/sonarqube).
 It is, however, not mandatory to use it._

 ## User guide

-This image is available on Docker Hub: [lequal/sonar-scanner](https://hub.docker.com/r/lequal/sonar-scanner/).

-This image is based on the official SonarQube [sonar-scanner-cli docker image](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) and suffer from the same limitations.
-Consequently, should you analyze .NET projects, use the SonarScanner for MSBuild.

 1. Write a `sonar-project.properties` at the root of your project
     * For information on what to write in it, see the [official SonarQube documentation](https://docs.sonarqube.org/7.9/analysis/analysis-parameters/)